easyt0re/piecewiseLinearModel/README.md

 # piecewiseLinearModel
 This is a log for the development of the piece-wise linear model of our system

+# 20191111
+single's day
+## fixed the free fall in *disturbTestAddHand.slx*
+after a little bit of thinking, I realized I made a mistake. the gravity compensation and the force rendering could be separated very easily. the force compensation for the linearized point was actually the gravity compensation part. so I moved the "Product" block upstream a little bit, before this offset compensation, so that it would always be there. the outside signal would only "turn off" the force rendering part.

+the logic for on/off was also evolved. for "z direction", in wall should turn on. for other directions, large deviation should turn on. it worked. it's just that it's switching quite a lot.

+## revisited *disturbTestBaseOL.slx* ~but failed~
+ok, I made another mistake.
+when I had a working *disturbTestBaseOL.slx*, I should have left it there and saved as *disturbTestBaseOLAddHand.slx* to develop hand model. so now, I didn't really have the old version of *disturbTestBaseOL.slx*. so I made 2 copies of the latest version, which was with OL and hand model, named it as the old one, and deleted the hand model. for some reason, it looked even shakier than before. maybe it's just me.
+I'm used to the steadier version now.

+the reason why to revive this was to have both disturbance source as 2 cases. but here were some of the things that might make this case not really working.
+- it's just too shaky regardless of the stiffness of the wall.

+- for pure force, I had a delay in the front and a release in the end. the delay was fine with OL but the release would just set the TCP flying out. this was not the case for DMIMO b/c it's still activated all the time. maybe after adding collision detection, this would happen to CDMIMO as well. on a second thought, this could be better when there was noise, or worse.

+nonetheless, this had to be done. there had to be a way to compare the 2 controllers somehow. added new metric to evaluate OL pure force. the mean deviation under the pressing period. but no metrics could save OL pure force. too much oscillation. changed the mean of the period to the mean of the period that's actually in the wall to avoid positive mean penetration. with high stiffness setting (currently 50000), this new metric was at a level comparable with minStiff. with low stiffness (5000), the calculated result would be too far off (10000+). if 10000 or 20000 was desired, this metric would kinda follow closely. the max of this metric was probably around 30000. there seemed to be no telling which of the following would result closer to 30000:
+`4e4, 5e4, 8e4, 10e4`.
+maybe I could do a little bit of sweep here.

+in this way, I wouldn't say it's failed but it's close. at least, I could write about it. whether or not this would make sense would be another story.

+## OL pure force simulations
+did both random level with new range (8 - 15) and sweep from 1 - 15.
+the wall was set to 50000.

+I didn't really look into it closely but the difference between upper and lower half of the plane was more severe. the bound for `imagesc()` had to change, meaning I might need to update all plots.
+I still had to find a good story behind choosing this "new" metric.

+the sweep was also straight-forward. the 1 - 5 vs. 8 - 15 effect was not really showing like DMIMO.
+DMIMO 8 - 15 was flat.
+OL 8 - 15 was like a continuation of 1 - 8.
+it looked like $y = 1/x$.
+another thing worth noting was the figures for each level was super symmetric. the left half was probably identical to the right. it could the result of 0 gravity. another way to look at it, gravity actually contributed to the asymmetry of TAU.

+## simulation with hand as source
+I would like to set down a few things.

+maybe it would be good to keep the simulation time at 1.5 s. then maybe 0.5 s of ramp and 1 s of flat for it to stable. simulation time currently was set in *disturb1DInit.m*. it should be set in *userHandInit.m* for this. now that we had different slx files for pure force or hand, we could really separate them.
+the force level should be able to be randomized and the noise should be added.
+(a thought on noise was that the current white noise was with high frequency. it's more like a sensory noise, not a shaking hand noise. for that, it should be 2 - 10 Hz. it's not really needed or relevant but it's a thought.)

+maybe I needed to have a set of new scripts for single run, large scale, and post-processing.

+the hope was that it would not enter/penetrate the wall.

+## a cumulated list of simulation configs for various cases
+in the end, more and more things should be the same.
+### OL, pure force, random level w/ noise
+- model: *disturbTestBaseOL.slx*
+- in *studyBaseline0.m*, comment out `dLV = 0;`
+- in *userHandInit.m*, `isWallKSet = 1;`
+- in *disturb1DInit.m*, check `addNoise, isRandomLevel`
+- currently, random level wouldn't work in single run. you may need to specify `dLV` yourself.
+- single time: `studyBaseline0; userHandInit; exeScript;`
+- large scale: remember to bring the simulink library I built for OL and also *FTtransform.m*, *skewVec3.m*

+### for single run post-processing
+this section break point was now added to the script. these were probably also needed: `idxQP = 1; ref_pose_ini = start_pose; pulseAmp_ini=- dLV;`

+## misc
+- *userHandInit.m* maybe needed some rework. some of the code was needed for OL. the other part was needed for the hand model.

+- cleaned the signal logging in *disturbTestBaseOL.slx* for *runLargeScale.m*. also made changes to the script accordingly.

+- today's commit could be a reference for configs/params as to how to run OL pure force simulations.

+- added *collisionDetectInit.m* for initializing look-up tables in CDMIMO.

 # 20191110
 ## added *checkInvDyn.slx* to check steady state force rendering
 I had doubts about the mapping between joint torque and TCP force.